 3. Energy generation and disposition information reported pursuant to section 95104(d), 95112(a), 95112(b) and electricity and thermal energy purchases and acquisitions reported pursuant to 95104(d)(1) and 95104(d)(2), if any of the following apply:

 a.
-The facility belongs to an industry sector (e.g., reported a NAICS code) listed in Table 8-1 of section 95870 of the cap-and-trade regulation;
+The facility belongs to an industry sector (e.g., reported a NAICS code) listed in Table 8-1 of section 95870 of the Cap-and-Invest Regulation;

 b.
-The facility is applying for legacy contract transition assistance under the cap-and-trade regulation; or
+The facility is applying for legacy contract transition assistance under the Cap-and-Invest Regulation; or

 c.
-The facility is eligible for a limited exemption of emissions from the production of qualified thermal output pursuant to section 95852(j) of the cap-and-trade regulation.
+The facility is eligible for a limited exemption of emissions from the production of qualified thermal output pursuant to section 95852(j) of the Cap-and-Invest Regulation.

+4. Emissions associated with a state of emergency that is declared by the Governor to address high energy demand or electric grid reliability that are optionally reported by electricity generation facilities to CARB under section 95112(j), if the facility was not a covered entity in the previous data year.

 (G) The verification team shall compare its own calculated results with the reported data in order to confirm the extent and impact of any omissions and errors.
 Any discrepancies must be investigated.
 The comparison of data checks must also include a narrative to indicate which sources, product data, and transactions were checked, the types and quantity of data that were evaluated for each source, product data, and transaction, the percentage of reported emissions covered by the data checks, the percentage of product data covered by the data checks, and any separate discrepancies that were identified in emission data or product data.

 (9) Emissions Data Report Modifications.
-As a result of data checks by the verification team and prior to completion of a verification statement(s), the reporting entity must fix all correctable errors that affect covered emissions or covered product data in the submitted emissions data report, and submit a revised emissions data report to ARB.
+As a result of data checks by the verification team and prior to completion of a verification statement(s), the reporting entity must fix all correctable errors that affect covered emissions or covered product data in the submitted emissions data report, and submit a revised emissions data report to CARB.
 Failure to do so will result in an adverse verification statement.
 Failure to fix misreported data that do not affect covered emissions or covered product data represents a nonconformance with this article but does not, absent other errors, result in an adverse verification statement.
 The reporting entity shall maintain documentation to support any revisions made to the initial emissions data report.
 Documentation for all emissions data report submittals shall be retained by the reporting entity for ten years pursuant to section 95105.

 The verification team shall use professional judgment in the determination of correctable errors as defined in section 95102(a), including whether differences are not errors but result from truncation or rounding or averaging.